Removing Giardia Cysts from Drinking Water

 What is Giardiasis?

-For individuals drawing water from private wells, the safeguarding of the water supply rests on the individual.
+For individuals drawing water from private wells, safeguarding the water supply rests on the homeowner.
 Where deep (greater than 80') groundwater sources are used for water supply, Giardia cysts are usually not a problem.
 However, if surface water seeps directly into a well, Giardia can contaminate even the deepest well.
 A well casing that extends above the surface of the ground and is properly grouted will keep surface water out of the well.

 Removing Giardia Cysts